Lexirieru/Nusapay-Core/README.md

 # Thirdweb

 **Thirdweb** is our strategic choice to accelerate the development and deployment of NusaPay's smart contracts.
 It offers a comprehensive suite of developer tools, including easy-to-use SDKs and a library of pre-built, production-ready smart contracts.
 By leveraging Thirdweb, our development team can abstract away much of the boilerplate code and focus entirely on building NusaPay's unique business logic—such as the complex payroll orchestration and our on-chain to off-chain payout mechanisms.
-This streamlined developer experience is particularly valuable for a fast-paced project like ours, enabling us to innovate and iterate rapidly on **Etherlink**.
+This streamlined developer experience is particularly valuable for a fast-paced project like ours, enabling us to innovate and iterate rapidly on **Core**.

 ***

 # Goldsky

 **Goldsky** functions as a real-time data streaming platform, acting as the nervous system that connects our on-chain logic to our off-chain backend services.
-Our Local Currency Smart Contract on Etherlink emits a specific event once a transaction is verified and ready for fiat payout.
+Our Local Currency Smart Contract on Core emits a specific event once a transaction is verified and ready for fiat payout.
 Goldsky continuously monitors the blockchain for these events, ensuring that our NusaPay Backend/API receives this signal instantly and reliably.
 This robust event-driven architecture is critical for the on-chain to off-chain bridge, guaranteeing that the final step of transferring fiat to the employee's bank account is triggered with speed, accuracy, and without any delay.

 ***